 Priest Associate The Rev. Dr. Dorothy White, having recently been ordained a priest in the Episcopal Diocese, received her Bachelor of Arts degree in Sociology from the University of Tennessee at Knoxville.
 She went on to earn a Master of Arts in Theology and Historical Studies from Oral Roberts University (“ORU”) in Tulsa, Oklahoma, and a Doctor of Ministry degree from the Samuel Dewitt Proctor School of Theology at Virginia Union University in Richmond.
 Dorothy serves full-time as the school chaplain at St. Catherine’s Episcopal School in Richmond.
 She also chairs the Religion and Philosophy Departments and teaches Religion in the Upper and Middle Schools.
 Formerly, Dorothy was an instructor in the undergraduate Theology Department at ORU, then, director of Christian Education and Assistant Pastor at First Mount Zion Baptist Church in Dumfries, Virginia.

 Parish Administrator Patty Duffy joined the staff of St. John’s Episcopal Church after a 16-year teaching career.
 She has a B.A. in English from the University of Virginia and a B.S. in English Education from Virginia Commonwealth University.
-A lifelong Episcopalian, she is an active member of St. James’s Episcopal Church, where she sings in the Parish Choir, volunteers for CARITAS, and serves as peer mentor for stewardship.
+A lifelong Episcopalian, she is an active member of St. James’s Episcopal Church, where she sings in the Parish Choir, volunteers for CARITAS, and serves as a peer mentor for stewardship.
 During the 2017-2018 academic year, she is completing her final year of Education for Ministry through The University of the South.
 She is an avid beagle owner and currently owns two, Phineas and Phripp.